St Veep: St Cadix's Priory

 A small cell or priory was built by the side of Penpol Creek, today the site is referred to as "St Cadix's Priory" but it has also appeared as St Ciric, St Carroc, St Cadokys, St Carrett and St Karroc.
 There is some uncertainty as to which saint the priory was dedicated to; either 6th-century Celtic Saint Cadoc or Cyricus son of Saint Julietta, who the parish church is dedicated to.
 Little remains of the priory today and a farmhouse was built on the site in 1710, but there are some remains of a crucifix and ecclesiastical stones dated at 1150 onwards.

 In 1100 the priory was granted to the Benedictine Cluniac Montacute Priory in Somerset by William, Count of Mortain.
 Before that a small cell or holy well had existed.
 It remained the priory's until the dissolution of the monasteries in 1536.
 For most of its time just one monk and prior lived there.
 Three priors are known: Robertus (1339), Wilhelmus Smythe (1385) and Laurence Castleton (1536).
 The cells' residents included Walter de Exeter who supposedly wrote a biography of Guy of Warwick in 1301.

 After dissolution the freehold of the site was granted to Laurence and Dorothy Courtenay on 3 September 1545.
 They leased it to the Cavells who leased it to Burchard Kranich a German silver smelter and adventurer.
 Kranich borrowed £500 from Mary Tudor, £150 from William Godolphin and more from several others to build a "melting house" in Lerryn which cost about £300 to build.
 Later he was lent £300 by Queen Elizabeth I, who ordered the repair of the bridge in Lerryn.
 Between 1556 and 1583 at least 2,000 ounces of silver were smelted with ore coming from mines in Tregardoke, Padstow, St Delion, Portysyke, Peran and St Columb.
 Kranich was arrested for his debts and held in the Marshalsea in London.
 He is credited with curing Queen Elizabeth I of smallpox.

 Penpol

 There are three hamlets named Penpol or Penpoll in the parish: Higher, Middle and Lower Penpol.

 The first known references to a Lord of Penpol are in 1224 and 1249.
 Higher and Lower Penpol are mentioned in a deed of 1375.
 In the 1839 Tithe map Higher and Middle Penpoll are sizable hamlets, but Lower Penpoll consists of just a cottage, the mill and a forge, today the hamlet has expanded with houses all the way up to Middle Penpol.
 Penpol Mill is mentioned in 1591 and it was rebuilt in 1794, today it is abandoned.
 The bridge across Penpol Creek was built in 1867, replacing a tidal ford.

-In the run-up to the Battle of Lostwithiel the ford at Penpol was seized by the Royalist on August 14th 1644.
+In the run-up to the Battle of Lostwithiel, the ford at Penpol was seized by the Royalists on 14 August 1644.